micahweggersen/SB3M/README.md

         5. then in "VM Options" paste -XstartOnFirstThread.
 *   After this you will be able to run the program every time by right-clicking the main-class and pressing "Run Main.main()"
+*   To test the "join game"-function on just one computer you have to have two run configurations:
+    *   Open the "Edit Run/Debug Configurations" (to the right of the hammer on the top of the screen)
+    *   Press "Edit Configurations..."
+    *   Click on main in Application, and then click on the icon above that is called "copy configuration", shaped like two paper sheets.
+*   Start a new game, maybe move your player around a bit if you want
+*   Change your main configuration to your second one, run the application, and click join game.
+*   You will now have to screens with the game, both showing what happens in the game.

 ## Playing the game

-After running main, a menu bar will show up and you will have the options of playing a new game (starting a server), or joining a game (provided that a server game already has been started).
-Once you have started a game, you can use the arrow keys to move around, but to get 9 cards to choose from, press D. You see the cards listed in the terminal.
+Once you have started a game, you can use the arrow keys to move around, but to get 9 cards to choose from, press D.
-Press number keys 1-9 to choose, when the fifth card is chosen, the player moves by itself.
+You see the cards listed in the terminal.
+Press number keys 1-9 to choose, when the fifth card is chosen, you press S to get the player to move according to each card.
+If you want to move around with the arrow keys again, press F. This will also make you able to test the different card functions, as they correspond with the number keys when you are not in "choose card mode".

 ## Known bugs
 None